sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/hardware_interface.md

 - 16x PWM channels
 - 4x ADC pins

 The RP2040 GPIOs can play different roles depending on the configuration given.
-For SidecarT, we will use as pure GPIOs pins.
+For Multi-device, we will use as pure GPIOs pins.
 The RP2040 GPIOs can be configured as inputs or outputs, and the direction can be changed dynamically.
 The RP2040 GPIOs can also be configured to have a pull-up or pull-down resistor, and the resistor can be enabled or disabled dynamically.

 Of the remaining 14 pins, the Raspberry Pi Pico possesses numerous power pins, including 3V3 (OUT), VSYS, and VBUS, which are demarcated as red on the pinout diagrams.
 Moreover, several ground pins are presented, marked in black on the pinout diagrams, while the remaining pins are designated for internal GPIOs and ground connections.